 Glass is excellent for recycling because it can be reused repeatedly without losing quality.
 Clear glass items are easily recycled in curbside programs because they are often used in packaging.

-Unfortunately, the provided paragraph does not contain the sentence that needs to be improved.
-Could you please provide the original sentence for me to work on?
+Unfortunately, the provided paragraph does not contain the sentence that needs improvement.
+Please send me the original sentence so I can work on it?

 Aluminum